How to Cook Quinoa

 What’s not to love about quinoa?
-This super grain is not only nutty and textured, but it’s also a nutritional powerhouse.
-(Did you know it’s a complete protein, providing all nine essential amino acids our body needs?)
-It makes an incredible base for hearty dinner bowls, healthy breakfasts and fun salads.
+This super grain is not only nutty and textured, but it’s also a nutritional powerhouse and is a great way to get protein into a plant-based diet.
+It makes an incredible base for healthy dinner bowls, filling breakfasts and fun salads.
 Plus, learning how to cook quinoa is easy!

 How Much Quinoa Does 1 Cup Make?